Management Thinking

 From the 1970s onwards, managers in the industrialized countries felt themselves to be on a roller-coaster of change, expected to deliver improved business performance by whatever means they could muster.
 Their own careers and rewards were increasingly tied to those improvements and many were despatched to the ranks of the unemployed for not acting quickly and imaginatively enough.
 Caught between the need to manage decisively and fear of failure, managers sought credible new ideas as a potential route for survival.

-Pages 20-22 continue with a discussion of the Japanese role model and its effects on western management thinking.
+Human Resource Management, 4th edition continues with a discussion of the Japanese role model and its effects on western

 on the West during the 1970s and 1980s.